Guo Pei: Personal life

 Guo is married to Cao Bao Jie, also known as Jack Tsao, who is a textile dealer.
 She credits him with introducing her to European fabrics and embroideries, and empowering her to recognise herself as an haute couturière instead of just a tailor.
 Guo's husband oversees the branding and business side of Guo's label.

-Guo Pei is a renowned Chinese fashion designer whose works have gained widespread acclaim and recognition.
-Guo Pei's most famous dress is Yellow Empress cape; the dress's remarkable design inspired parallels to omelets, and its creation took two years and over 50,000 hours.
-The annual exhibition at New York's Metropolitan Museum of Art also featured pieces by Guo Pei.
+Guo is a renowned Chinese fashion designer whose works have gained widespread acclaim and recognition.
+Guo's most famous dress is Yellow Empress cape; the dress's remarkable design inspired parallels to omelets, and its creation took two years and over 50,000 hours.
+The annual exhibition at New York's Metropolitan Museum of Art also featured pieces by Guo.
 In 2016, she made history by being the first designer of Asian descent to be invited to join the Chambre Syndicale de la Haute Couture as a guest member.
-Guo Pei uses intricate details, gold embroidery, and a recurring theme of l'heure bleue in her designs, signifying dawn or dusk.
+Guo uses intricate details, gold embroidery, and a recurring theme of l'heure bleue in her designs, signifying dawn or dusk.
 Her runway arrangement for her Spring/Summer 2021 haute couture presentation, which featured a forest and roots, was a demonstration of her ability to capture the essence of life in her creations.

 Rose Studio

-Rose Studio is the name of Guo Pei's showroom in the Chaoyang district of Beijing, and is three stories in what would be considered a drab area near in an industrial park.
+Rose Studio is the name of Guo's showroom in the Chaoyang district of Beijing, and is three stories in what would be considered a drab area near in an industrial park.
 On the outside, it can be mistaken for a normal factory, but on the inside gold-speckled mirrors line the walls and ceilings.
-Guo Pei's designs are housed in displays like a museum.
+Guo's designs are housed in displays like a museum.
 On the top floor, dozens of tailors, pattern cutters, shoemakers, and needlewomen work on the orders, with painstaking measures taken to make sure everything works in harmony with one another.
-Guo Pei employs five hundred people at three locations outside of China's capital, most learning about their craft on the job, stating that Guo Pei is a good teacher.
-Guo Pei's clients are usually wealthy and well to do, but most of her older clients state that they are embracing a more Chinese style.
+Guo employs five hundred people at three locations outside of China's capital, most learning about their craft on the job, stating that Guo is a good teacher.
+Guo's clients are usually wealthy and well to do, but most of her older clients state that they are embracing a more Chinese style.